ged-odoo/blockdom/doc/make_your_own_framework/part2.md

 might as well free memory if the application code does something funky).

-To answer the second question, let's simply add a template function: a function that takes the `args` list, and return a block.
+To answer the second question, let's simply add a template function: a function that takes the `args` list, and returns a block.
 The main issue is that `blockdom` internally uses 2 lists: one list for data, and one list for children, but the `args` from the template string mixes them together.
 It would be simpler if `blockdom` could take a single list.